 Unlike other postures, the Corpse pose can be performed lying in the comfort of your bed.
 This relaxing posture calms your parasympathetic nervous system, thereby relieving stress and offering a good night's sleep.

 Lie down on your back and rest your arms close to your sides with your palms facing upwards.
 Release all tension from your body as you breathe in and breathe out, staying conscious of your breath.
 At this point, if you start to feel sleepy, you can get into bed and continue doing Savasana.

 Practicing yoga before sleep helps both your body and mind relax, thereby improving sleep quality.
 It also encourages the body to repair and heal while you are sleeping so that you wake up feeling refreshed.

 While you look forward to better sleep and thereby a healthier lifestyle, ditch conventional bedding and go organic!
-Even though organic bedding may be a bit expensive, it's a great investment if you wish to have a healthy night's rest.
+Even though organic bedding and organic mattresses are be a bit more expensive, it's a great investment if you wish to have a healthy night's rest.